garfix/nli-go/doc/remarks.md

+# 2020-03-24

+Replacing "the one" with "the block" solves the problem completely!
+This is because "the block" creates a normal range that results in a bounded range variable _before_ the dive into the relative clause.

+But I can't do that of course.
+What I can do is create the sense "object()" for "one".
+But that still leaves me the problem that object will (eventually) find all objects in the (restricted) universe.
+That is not funny!

+    object(E1) :- block(E1);

+I could also use "reference()" as a sense for "one" but than the block must still be in the anaphora queue, and that is not always acceptable.

+# 2020-03-22

+To solve yesterday's problem, lacking a better solution, I will introduce "primed variables".
+These are variables whose variable was primed (pre-activated) with a null-value (the anonymous variable):

+    E1 { E1: _ }

+When this variable is bound to anything else, the binding will _change_ to the new value:

+    E1 { E1: `:id9755` }

+This way, I can introduce a variable early and it will be active during the whole process of problem solving.

+In this case, it will make sure that range variable will hold its binding.

+===

+I tried this, but it doesn't work very well.
+Now a matching with a primed variable always produces results, so I would have to make changes in a large number of places.

+# 2020-03-21

+Next problem: in the semantic structure there is a range

+    E19, [quant(
+        _, [all(_)],
+        P9, [i(P9)],
+        [
+            tell(P8, [
+                quant(
+                    _, [all(_)],
+                    E20, [you(E20)],
+                    [
+                        pick_up(P9, E19)
+                    ]
+                )
+            ])
+        ]
+    )]

+And this range does not deliver the right E19's.
+This is because E19 only occurs first at a deep level (`pick_up(P9, E19)`), and it doesn't make it all the way up to the root of the range.
+I think I should solve this by adding E19 to the binding from the start, giving it an "empty binding", or something.
+But I don't like it.

 # 2020-03-19

 My problem is solved in Prolog by using the meta predicate `call`.
 So I can solve it this way: